 soon as I got my PhD I got my first book published.
 "Dumbwaiter to

 Hell" ("Do piekła kuchenną windą") was a celebration of my creative life

 and joy to the readers of my short stories.
 Two years later I published

 And then my life got wonderfully enriched

-by becoming a mother of Daniel.
+by becoming a mother.
 After publishing my third book, "Mummy,

 my Dummy!", I decided to quit my day job (to that point I gathered a